Controlling magnetoresistance by tuning semimetallicity through dimensional confinement and heteroepitaxy: Materials and Methods

 \subsection{DFT Calculations}

-First-principles calculations, based on the density functional theory (DFT) and projector augmented wave (PAW) method as implemented in the VASP code, were carried out to study the electronic structure of the LuSb/GaSb(001) interface.
-For the exchange and correlation we employed the generalized gradient approximation (GGA) of Perdew-Burke-Ernzerhof.
-Test calculations based on the screened hybrid functional HSE06 were used to overcome the problem of DFT-GGA in overestimating the overlap of the electron and hole pockets in LuSb and underestimating the band gap of GaSb.
+First-principles calculations, based on the density functional theory (DFT) and projector augmented wave (PAW)\cite{blochl1994projector} method as implemented in the VASP code\cite{kresse1993ab,kresse1994ab}, were carried out to study the electronic structure of the LuSb/GaSb (001) interface.
+For the exchange and correlation we employed the generalized gradient approximation (GGA) of Perdew-Burke-Ernzerhof\cite{perdew1996generalized}.
+Test calculations based on the screened hybrid functional HSE06\cite{heyd2003hybrid,HSE} were used to overcome the problem of DFT-GGA in overestimating the overlap of the electron and hole pockets in LuSb\cite{khalid2020hybrid, chatterjee2019weak} and underestimating the band gap of GaSb.
 The effects of spin-orbit coupling (SOC) are included in all band structure calculations.
-More details on the calculations can be found in the supplemental information \cite{suppl}.
-The LuSb/GaSb(001) interface was simulated using (i) a slab geometry with LuSb/GaSb/LuSb layers with 7.5 layers of Ga-terminated GaSb sandwiched between two 6-monolayer thick LuSb with a $\sim$15 \AA\/ thick vacuum layer, and (ii) a LuSb/GaSb(001) superlattice with 17 layers of LuSb and 7.5 layers of GaSb.
-In both cases there are two equivalent, yet rotated with respect to each other, LuSb/Ga-terminated interfaces.
-LuSb(001) thin fims were simulated using periodic slabs with 7, 13, 21, and 41 monolayers (ML).
+More details on the calculations can be found in the Supplementary Materials (Section 4, Figs.~S7-S9)\cite{suppl}.
+The LuSb/GaSb (001) interface was simulated using (i) a slab geometry with LuSb/GaSb/LuSb layers with 7.5 layers of Ga-terminated GaSb sandwiched between two 6-monolayer thick LuSb with a $\sim$15 \AA\/ thick vacuum layer (Fig.~5), and (ii) a LuSb/GaSb (001) superlattice with 17 layers of LuSb and 7.5 layers of GaSb without any vacuum layer (Fig.~S9 in the Supplementary Materials).
+In both the cases there are two equivalent LuSb/Ga-terminated interfaces, which are rotated by 90$^\circ$ with respect to each other.
+LuSb (001) thin films were simulated using periodic slabs with 7, 13, 21, and 41 monolayers (ML).
 The odd numbers of layers are chosen to ensure inversion symmetry, making it easier to analyze the bandstructures.
 These calculations were performed using the DFT-GGA functional with 12$\times$12$\times$1 special $k$-points; HSE06 calculations for these slabs are prohibitively expensive given the size of the supercell and the large number of $k$-points required to describe metallic systems.
-The results are shown in Fig.S8 in the supplemental material.
-We note that the electron pocket at $\Gamma$ seen in the bulk (Fig.S7) and in the surface band structures (Fig.S8) are projections of the electron pockets at the $X_3$ in the bulk primitive cell (2 atoms/per cell) that is folded to $\Gamma$ point when using the 4-atom tetragonal unit cell of LuSb(001) and the slabs.
+The results are shown in Fig.~S8 in the Supplementary Materials.
+We note that the electron pocket at $\Gamma$ seen in the bulk (Fig.~S7) and in the surface band structures (Fig.~S8) are projections of the electron pockets at the $X_3$ in the bulk primitive cell (2 atoms/per cell) that is folded to $\Gamma$ point when using the 4-atom tetragonal unit cell of LuSb (001) and the slabs.